ShaPOC/ProjectGhost/README.md

 Before, this would be quite a pain to accomplish.
 But luckily, Federico Fissore & Federico Vanzati created a great Arduino sketch which will do it all automatically.
 All you need to know can be found here: http://arduino.cc/en/Tutorial/ExpandingYunDiskSpace.
 Just follow this guide completely to extend the rootfs.

+> Small tip: Do not perform the extend over WiFi, use USB instead.
+If for some reason the Arduino software doesn't recognize the device, then try a different USB cable!

 ### Install required packages
 ----------------------